-I'm a student at St. Olaf College, a game developer at Outpost Games, and a human being from Egypt.
+I'm a student at St. Olaf College and a human being from Egypt.

 My story begins with a love of story-telling.
 I had always wanted to become a writer, and I wrote a lot, but the only person who would read my stories was my English teacher (mostly because he had to).